emberm-86/Swiss-Re-1345-1/README.md

 ========================
 Coffee Corner
 ========================
-1. Create new order
+1. Create a new order
-2. List previous orders
+2. List all of the orders
 3. Quit (Q)
 ========================
 Please choose from the menu: